hnky/blog/online-meetups.md

 3. Create 4 Skype accounts. (obsstudio/host1/presenter1/presenter2)

 ## Enable NDI Support in OBS
-To get access to all the individual video feeds from Skype in OBS you have to install the NDI Plugin for OBS.
+To get access to all the individual video feeds from Skype in OBS you must install the NDI Plugin for OBS.

 ### Step 4
 Download and install NDI support for OBS